CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation/instance_making.rst

 =========================

 Now we have the raw text data, let's start the dataset instance making!
-Here assume that we don't have existing evaluation set and want to split some edges for model evaluation.
+Here let's assume that we don't have existing evaluation set and want to split some edges for model evaluation.

 Firstly, import some modules: